TwoManyB33s/OpenHalalan/README.md

 # OpenHalalan: The Philippine Election Project

-**OpenHalalan** is an open data initiative to make national and local election results in the Philippines useable and freely accessible for researchers, journalists, policymakers, and the public.
+**OpenHalalan** is an open data initiative to make national and local election results in the Philippines freely accessible for researchers, journalists, policymakers, and the public.

 ## About the Project
-This repository contains a comprehensive, curated dataset of Philippine election results from national and local races.
-Our goal is to foster transparency, reproducibility, and wider participation in Philippine election research.
+This repository contains a comprehensive, curated dataset of Philippine election results from national and local races, published and citable via Zenodo DOI [https://doi.org/10.5281/zenodo.17783100](https://doi.org/10.5281/zenodo.17783100).
+Our goal is to foster transparency, reproducibility, and wider participation in election research.

 ## Dataset Contents
 The dataset (found in the `data/` directory) covers:
 - National elections: Presidential, Vice Presidential, Senate, etc.
 - Local elections: Congressional, Governor, Mayor, and more
 - Metadata: Candidates, parties, districts, vote counts

-We are working on adding more election cycles to the database

 ## How to Use
 - Download files from the `data/` folder.